| Back |

 Frederick Douglas senior's mother was Martha Ann Boyce, daughter of George Boyce, the baker of Middle Hill on Egham Hill.
 George was born on 4th August 1776 in Winkfield to Rev George Boyce and Mary Milton.
-This branch of the family has not been easy to trace, but a recent visit to the Berkshire RO has helped a little, with some subsequent work.
+This branch of the family has not been easy to trace, but visits to the Berkshire RO has helped a lot.

 Elizabeth Morrison's baptism was found on 15th October 1715 also at St John the Baptist, New Windsor as daughter of George Morrison.
 He married Elizabeth Johnson on 9th December 1711 - the parish records gives them as both of New Windsor and both servants of Earl Renal (obviously Ranelagh).However it was not possible to find parent for either in Windsor.